saikumarjetti/assignemt/ReadMe.txt

+Task:

-Identify latest released movies let's say top 25 from the imdb and store it in DB as latest shows (use python imdb package) Create list API to fetch latest shows
+1. Identify latest released movies let's say top 25 from the imdb and store it in DB as latest shows (use python imdb package)
+2. Create list API to fetch latest shows
-Provide the booking api for the the shows
+3. Provide the booking api for the the shows

-Create a API which can show latest booking for the users
+4. Create a API which can show latest booking for the users

+Solutions APIs.
 1.API to get latest booking of the user

 METHOD : POST